VIDA-NYU/urban-data-provider/README.md

 ### List Socrata Domain

-The `SocrataDomains.jar` JAR file lists the names (and number of available resources) for each domain available from the Socrata API.
+The `SocrataDomains.jar` JAR file lists the names (and number of resources) for each domain that is hosted by the Socrata API.

 ```
 java -jar SocrataDomains.jar